adeo/mozaic-design-system/src/pages/Components/FileUploader/design.md

 ## File uploader sketch file is merged with the global [BA] Forms file :

 The sketch file includes other form elements.
-Here is the section you'll find the toggle :
+Here is the section you'll find the file uploader :
 ![fileuploader-sketch-menu](fileuploader-sketch-menu.png)

 ### **👾 For developers :**